awsdocs/amazon-eks-user-guide/doc_source/ebs-csi.md

 The Amazon EBS CSI plugin requires IAM permissions to make calls to AWS APIs on your behalf\.
 If you don't do these steps, attempting to install the add\-on and running `kubectl describe pvc` will show `failed to provision volume with StorageClass` along with a `could not create volume in EC2: UnauthorizedOperation` error\.
 For more information, see [Set up driver permission](https://github.com/kubernetes-sigs/aws-ebs-csi-driver/blob/master/docs/install.md#set-up-driver-permissions) on GitHub\.

 **Note**
 Pods will have access to the permissions that are assigned to the IAM role unless you block access to IMDS\.
-For more information, see [Security best practices for Amazon EKS](security-best-practices.md)\.
+For more information, see [Secure Amazon EKS clusters with best practices](security-best-practices.md)\.

 The following procedure shows you how to create an IAM role and attach the AWS managed policy to it\.
 You can use `eksctl`, the AWS Management Console, or the AWS CLI\.